CtrlK

 Progressive Disclosure

-The skill references several external skills and sub-agents (subagents-orchestration-guide, external-resource-context, etc.) which is good progressive disclosure, but no bundle files are provided to verify these references exist.
-The SKILL.md itself is fairly long and some content (like detailed prompt examples for each sub-agent) could potentially be split into reference files.
+The skill references external skills and subagents (subagents-orchestration-guide, external-resource-context, codebase-analyzer, ui-analyzer, etc.) but no bundle files are provided to verify these references.
+The content is quite long (~200+ lines) and some sections like the detailed prompt examples for each subagent invocation could potentially be split into separate reference files.
+The structure within the file is well-organized with clear sections, but the monolithic nature of the content works against progressive disclosure.

 2 / 3